 - Fellow/scholar/trainee job codes = non-service fellowship/scholarship income

 - Individual who previously accepted tax treaty now declines it.

 - Nonresident alien renews tax treaty for new calendar year (must renew annually).

 - Change in country or state where individual is living while working for the University.
-(Individual must also resubmit UW W-4 form: https://uwservice.wisc.edu/docs/forms/pay-employee-withholding.pdf)
+(Individual must also resubmit UW W-4 Supplemental Form: https://uwservice.wisc.edu/docs/forms/pay-employee-withholding.pdf)

 - Change in expected date of final departure from the U.S. (with no re-entry for at least 365 days).
 This impacts eligibility for tax treaties containing a retroactive clause (i.e., students from Germany, non-students from India, Luxembourg, Netherlands, United Kingdom, etc.).

 - Change in number of days present in U.S. during each calendar year.
 Individuals should update their Glacier account to reflect the number of days they were actually present in the U.S. during each calendar year.
 However, a new Glacier Tax Summary Report does not need to be delivered to payroll unless the adjustment to U.S. presence impacts the Tax Residency Status and FICA Tax Status as listed on the initial and revised versions of the Tax Summary Report. (see image below).

 - If all paid appointments have ended, and the individual will not be paid by or enrolled at any UW institution through the end of the next calendar year, they should update Glacier and their campus portal with their permanent email and mailing addresses.
 They should also contact the UW Glacier account administrator for their institution and request their account be terminated*.
 (A new Glacier Tax Summary Report does not need to be delivered in this instance).